quang-linh-vo/PythonDataIESfunicek/testicek_2.md

-stick it up ur ass
+stick it up ur butthole